 - Click the notification that appears on your computer screen.
 On the window that opens, click the “Open device to view files” option.

-- Press the “Win + E” keys to open the Windows file explorer.
-Click “This PC” and you will find your phone.
+- Press “Win + E” shortcut keys to open the Windows File Explorer.
+Click “This PC” to expand and you will find your Android phone listed there.

 Method 2: Connecting Android Device to a PC with Bluetooth